 Please read these rules & regulations for submission very carefully PRIOR to submitting your film for consideration.
 By submitting your film to Ambrosia Food & Drink Film Festival, you acknowledge that you have read and understand these conditions.

 1. All Films must be about food or drink.
 If there is no food or drink (not even 1 second), the films will not be taken into consideration.

-2. All entries must be in English or Russian (official languages of festival) or — SUBTITLED, DUBBED, regardless of the country of production, unless special arrangements have been made with festival.
+2. All entries must be in English or — SUBTITLED, DUBBED, regardless of the country of production, unless special arrangements have been made with festival.

 3. We accept films only from authors or their authorized representatives who have the written permission from the author.
 All video, soundtrack, texts and music used in the film should not violate the copyright law.
 You may be asked to supply documentation supporting your claim.
 Violation of copyright is a sufficient justification for exclusion of the film from participation in the festival.